SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Evaluation

-\mypara{Similarity Function} Finally, we investigate the effect of similarity functions.
-Besides cosine similarity, the adversary can also use mean squared error (MSE) or mean absolute error (MAE) to match the victim encoder's features.
-Here the adversary leverages ResNet-50 as the surrogate model's architecture and CIFAR-10 as the query dataset.
+\mypara{Similarity Function} Finally, we investigate the effect of similarity functions used in model stealing attacks.
+Besides cosine similarity, the adversary can also use mean absolute error (MAE) and mean square error (MSE) to match the victim encoder's embeddings.
+Here we assume that the adversary leverages ResNet-50 as the surrogate model's architecture and STL-10 as the query dataset.
 The results are shown in \autoref{fig:steal_clean_sim}.
-We can see that cosine similarity outperforms MSE and MAE in all settings.
-For instance, For instance, given the victim model trained by BYOL (\autoref{fig:steal_clean_sim_c}), the DA is $89.76\%$, $50.24\%$, and $32.06\%$ ( $77.23\%$, $42.20\%$, and $28.01\%$) on CIFAR-10 (STL-10) when the similarity function is cosine similarity, MSE, and MAE.
-This indicates that cosine similarity can better facilitate the stealing process.
-This can be credited to the normalization effect of cosine similarity, which helps to learn the features better~\cite{GSATRBDPGAPKMV20}.
+We can see that cosine similarity outperforms MAE and MSE in most settings.
+For instance, given the victim model trained by MoCo v2 (\autoref{fig:steal_clean_sim_b}), the DA are all below 0.5 when using MAE and MSE.
+This can be credited to the normalization effect of cosine similarity, which helps to better learn the embeddings~\cite{GSATRBDPGAPKMV20}.
+This indicates that cosine similarity may better facilitate the stealing process.

-\mypara{Summary} Our evaluation shows that SSL pre-trained encoders are highly vulnerable to model stealing attacks.
-Also, we have several key findings: 1) A deeper surrogate encoder's architecture is helpful to conduct better model stealing attacks; 2) A query dataset with similar or the same distribution as the downstream task can enhance the performance of the surrogate encoder in this downstream task; and 3) cosine similarity is better than MSE and MAE to conduct model stealing attacks against the SSL pre-trained encoders.